 Miss Enya Doyle, BA Hons (Dunelm), MA by research (York)

-Enya Doyle is a second year doctoral student working with Bennett Zon in the Music Department and Frances Clemson in the Theology Department.
-Her academic interests include links between music, theology, education, social justice, and gender.
-Reflecting this, her PhD is an exploration of the changing patterns of theology that affect the inclusion of women and girls in British Cathedral music.
-Enya is a St Matthias Foundation PhD Scholar.
+Enya Doyle is a second year doctoral student working with Bennett Zon in Music and Frances Clemson in Theology.
+Her academic interests include links between music and theology, education, social justice, and gender, sex and sexuality.
+Reflecting this, her PhD is a transdisciplinary study of gender (in)equality in English cathedral music.
+Enya's PhD is funded by the St Matthias Foundation.

-Outside of her PhD study, Enya is the Chair of the Church Music & Worship Conference (due to take place in Durham in April 2018), the current Administrator at the Centre for Nineteenth Century Studies, a Pastoral Tutor at St John's College, a Mentor at Trevelyan College, and Creator / Head Mentor for the Music Department Student Mentorship Scheme.
-Enya also works as Senior Pastoral Care for the National Youth Choirs of Great Britain and is a Fellow of the Royal Society of Arts.
+Enya is also Administrator at the Centre for Nineteenth Century Studies, Creator / Head Mentor for the Music Department Student Mentorship Scheme, a Mentor at Trevelyan College, and a Pastoral Tutor at St John's.
+Enya will be a Resident Tutor at St John's from September 2018.
+Outside of the university, Enya works as Senior Pastoral Care for the National Youth Choirs of Great Britain and is a Fellow of the Royal Society of Arts.

 - British choral and cathedral music